 Hood and High Collar

 What makes the Keb Eco-Shell truly special is its fully-featured hood.
 While it is helmet-compatible, it has a rear volume adjuster and neck toggles so you can fine-tune the fit even if you don’t wear one.
-The hood has wire brim to keep rain, snow, and wind out of your eyes, a feature that’s rarely found on US-made hard shells and more common on European ones.
-The high collar provides superior wind protection when it’s not raining and allows you to let off some heat through the top of your head while keeping your collar area, chin and your entire neck warm and protected from the elements.
+The hood has a wire brim to keep rain, snow, and wind out of your eyes, a feature that’s rarely found on US-made hard shells and more common on European ones.
+The high collar provides superior wind protection when it’s not raining and allows you to let off some heat through the top of your head while keeping your collar area, chin, and your entire neck warm and protected from the elements.

 While the Keb has top-notch breathability and waterproof specs, it also comes with side torso zips that you can use to shed excess body heat when you’re working hard.
 These run from the waist all the way to the bottom of your armpits.
 Perspiration can quickly overwhelm the ability of any breathable jacket to vent water vapor if you’re backpacking, ice-climbing or skinning up a mountain, so having vents like these is essential for self-regulating your heat output.

-There are two very large Napoleon pockets on the chest that are bellowed to increase their volume so you can carry maps, food, extra gloves, hats, climbing skins and electronics in them.
+There are two very large Napoleon pockets on the chest that are bellowed to increase their volume so you can carry maps, food, extra gloves, hats, climbing skins, and electronics in them.
 Napoleon pockets are great because they don’t interfere with a backpack hip belt or climbing harness.
 Each of the pockets also has a mesh inner pocket large enough to hold a cell phone, a nice touch that doesn’t favor right-handed or left-handed people over one another.

-The Keb also has a small pocket on the left upper arm that it is big enough to fit a small knife, car keys, compass or ski pass.
+The Keb also has a small pocket on the left upper arm that is big enough to fit a small knife, car keys, compass or ski pass.
 A large interior mesh pocket also comes with headphone ports.